actions/cache/README.md

 ## Skipping steps based on cache-hit

 Using the `cache-hit` output, subsequent steps (such as install or build) can be skipped when a cache hit occurs on the key.
+It is recommended to install the missing/updated dependencies in case of a partial key match when the key is dependent on the `hash` of the package file.

 Example:
 ```yaml